VezertVezert

 The flat model keeps most pages within one or two clicks of the homepage.
 It works well for smaller sites with fewer than 20 pages, but it doesn't scale.
 The hub-and-spoke model organises content around central topic hubs, with supporting pages radiating outward — this is increasingly popular for content-heavy sites because it aligns naturally with topic cluster SEO strategies.

 For most business websites, a hybrid approach works best: a hierarchical core structure for your main pages (services, about, contact) combined with hub-and-spoke clusters for blog content and resources.
+This is the approach we recommend in our web portal architecture guide.
 The goal is always the same — every important page should be reachable in three clicks or fewer.

-Step 1 — Define Your Goals and Know Your Audience
+How to Define Your Goals and Audience Before Building

 Before sketching a single box on a sitemap, you need to answer two fundamental questions: what does the business need this website to accomplish, and who is going to use it?

-This sounds obvious, but I've seen it skipped more often than I'd like to admit.
+This is a step that sounds obvious but gets skipped more often than you'd expect.
 Teams jump straight into page lists without first aligning on whether the site's primary job is lead generation, e-commerce sales, customer support, or brand awareness.
-Each of these goals produces a radically different structure.
+Each of these goals produces a radically different website structure.

 A lead-generation site for a B2B services company might have five or six carefully crafted service pages, a portfolio section, a pricing page, and a contact form that's accessible from every page.
 An e-commerce site needs product category pages, filtering systems, and a checkout flow that minimises friction.
 A customer support portal prioritises searchability and knowledge-base navigation.
 The structure follows the goal.